j2k-company/input-post-processor/README.md

 Keys separated by `+` symbol and written without spaces.

-As a value entered the action to be performed when pressing the hotkey.
+As a value entered, the action to be performed when pressing the hotkey.
 The following actions are currently supported:
  * `SHUTDOWN` - shut down the IPP
  * `SHOW_WINDWOW` - show the console window of the IPP